Wall Street Pummels Albertsons Companies Inc. (ACI) After Recent Earnings Report

 Sponsored

-The average price from analysts is $34.50, which is $6.91 above the current price.
-ACI currently public float of 310.51M and currently shorts hold a 1.73% ratio of that float.
-Today, the average trading volume of ACI was 2.83M shares.
+ACI currently public float of 310.51M and currently shorts hold a 1.75% ratio of that float.
+Today, the average trading volume of ACI was 3.04M shares.

 ACI’s Market Performance

-ACI stocks went down by -0.57% for the week, with a monthly jump of 3.40% and a quarterly performance of -7.69%, while its annual performance rate touched -16.13%.
-The volatility ratio for the week stands at 2.54% while the volatility levels for the past 30 days are set at 2.57% for Albertsons Companies Inc. The simple moving average for the period of the last 20 days is -1.00% for ACI stocks with a simple moving average of -7.80% for the last 200 days.
+ACI stocks went up by 2.50% for the week, with a monthly jump of 2.14% and a quarterly performance of -0.35%, while its annual performance rate touched -5.85%.
+The volatility ratio for the week stands at 3.80% while the volatility levels for the past 30 days are set at 2.61% for Albertsons Companies Inc. The simple moving average for the period of the last 20 days is 0.94% for ACI stocks with a simple moving average of -5.04% for the last 200 days.

 Analysts’ Opinion of ACI